 Even if all you want to know is how to properly install concrete pavers, their website has probably the best explanation of that on the web: How To Install Slabs.

 They work!
 What can I say, they work!
-Contact them on their website to get a set for yourself.
-If you have a store – contact them as well – this is a product that I can really endorse.
+In fact, when I showed them to Lee Valley Tools, they put them in their line-up.
+This is a product that I can really endorse.
 And I just ask Perry Freiling to keep on inventing.